 - Opportunities for funded GSR positions to work in interdisciplinary research teams.

-- CITS Information Technology & Society Graduate Student Travel Grants program provides funding for graduate students to present their research at academic conferences.
+- CITS Information Technology & Society Graduate Student Travel Grant program provides funding for graduate students to present their research at academic conferences.

 - An official marker or designation of multi-disciplinary training attached to a doctoral degree in an established discipline is an advantage on the academic job market.
 Our recent graduates have landed full-time tenure-track, and post-doc positions at major research universities, including New York University, University of Washington, University of Birmingham, Oxford University, and the National Opinion Research Center (NORC) at the University of Chicago.